 Adults with HIV infection living in areas of low TB prevalence

 The rationale for the development of a booster vaccine is due to decreasing immunity about 15-20 years after the initial immunization at infancy .
-However, studies done in Brazil and Malawi have shown that a booster dose of BCG vaccine is not very effective against TB disease .
-BCG vaccine may offer protection against infections due to nontuberculous mycobacteria .
+However, studies done in Brazil and Malawi have shown that a booster dose of the BCG vaccine is not very effective against TB disease .
+BCG vaccine may offer protection against infections due to nontuberculous mycobacteria.

 BCG vaccination policy is determined by the regional prevalence of tuberculosis infection.
-Routine neonatal vaccination is recommended by the WHO in countries with moderate to a severe incidence of tuberculosis.
-Conversion of tuberculin skin test should not be used to determine the efficacy of BCG vaccine among recipients .
+Routine neonatal vaccination is recommended by the WHO in countries with moderate to severe incidence of tuberculosis.
+Conversion of tuberculin skin test should not be used to determine the efficacy of the BCG vaccine among recipients.

-BCG vaccination may be considered in situations where a high percentage of patients are infected with TB strains that are resistant to isoniazid and rifampin Vaccination can also be found in cases where implementation of general infection precautions have failed and when transmission of multi-drug resistant strain of Mycobacterium tuberculosis is likely .
-Nurses practitioners, physician assistants, and physicians that administer BCG should work together in an interprofessional team to assure safe and effective administration.
+BCG vaccination may be considered in situations where a high percentage of patients are infected with TB strains that are resistant to isoniazid and rifampin.
+Vaccination can also be found in cases where the implementation of general infection precautions have failed and when transmission of multi-drug resistant strain of Mycobacterium tuberculosis is likely.
+Nurses practitioners, physician assistants, and physicians that administer BCG should work together in an interprofessional team to assure the safe and effective administration, followup, and education of the patient.
 [Level V]

 |||von Reyn CF,Vuola JM, New vaccines for the prevention of tuberculosis.
 Clinical infectious diseases : an official publication of the Infectious Diseases Society of America.
 2002 Aug 15; [PubMed PMID: 12145732]|